Interview with Professor Herman Kingma 9the Head of the Program)

 A minimum B2 level according to CEFR is required.

-Each year TISP is ready to give financial help to cover tuition and other study costs for a limited number of students.
+Each year TISP is ready to give financial help to cover tuition for a limited number of students.